jorgerance/gatoBot/README.md

 # gatoBot

-A web controlled Raspberry Pi Zero W robot with live video streaming.
+A web controlled **Raspberry Pi Zero W** robot with live video streaming.

+This is something I built in order to bother my cats.

 ## About Raspberry Pi
 Wikipedia: